mspvirajpatel/SwiftyBase/README.md

 //using AppPlistManger for Management of Plist file store & read Data

-//For Read Plist File (Link :- "Menu") for menuData in AppPListManager().readFromPlist("Your Plist File Name without .plist Extension") as!
+//For Read Plist File (Link :- "Menu") for menuData in AppPlistManager().readFromPlist("Your Plist File Name without .plist Extension") as!
 NSMutableArray {
     let dicMenu : NSMutableDictionary = menuData as!
 NSMutableDictionary var arrItem : [NSDictionary] = []